-- EFRAG has consistently expressed concerns about the status of agenda decisions.

-For example, in its comment letter on IASB ED 2018/1 Accounting Policy Changes

-EFRAG considered that the proposals in the ED raised broader questions including the status and objectives of agenda decisions.
-EFRAG also observed that the IASB and the IFRS IC are increasingly developing non-mandatory guidance in a variety of ways which can include implementation guidance, illustrative examples, educational material, or agenda decisions. - 21 Some agenda decisions provide direct responses to the specific questions and fact patterns in the submission (e.g. the three agenda decisions on IFRS 15 Revenue
+EFRAG has consistently expressed concerns about the status of agenda decisions.
+For example, in its comment letter on IASB ED 2018/1 Accounting Policy Changes EFRAG considered that the proposals in the ED raised broader questions including the status and objectives of agenda decisions.
+EFRAG also observed that the IASB and the IFRS IC are increasingly developing non-mandatory guidance in a variety of ways which can include implementation guidance, illustrative examples, educational material, or agenda decisions.

-- from Contracts with Customers approved by the IFRS IC in March 2018).
-In other cases, the agenda decision essentially identifies the relevant guidance and literature applicable to the fact pattern and provides explanatory material without indicating a specific accounting treatment in response to the fact pattern. - 22 In this exposure draft, tThe IASB has confirmed that an agenda decision does not have the status of IFRS Standards as it is only issued when the IFRS IC considers that IFRS Standards already provide 'an adequate basis for an entity to determine the appropriate accounting'.
-Thus, agenda decision should only provide explanatory material. - 23 The IASB also mentions that an agenda decision might often contain 'explanatory material that provides new information that was not otherwise available and could not otherwise reasonably have been expected to be obtained'. - 24 EFRAG considers that the above sentence raises questions as to whether the appropriate response to diversity in practice is to issue an agenda decision.
+- 21 Some agenda decisions provide direct responses to the specific questions and fact patterns in the submission (e.g. the three agenda decisions on IFRS 15 Revenue from Contracts with Customers approved by the IFRS IC in March 2018).
+In other cases, the agenda decision essentially identifies the relevant guidance and literature applicable to the fact pattern and provides explanatory material without indicating a specific accounting treatment in response to the fact pattern. - However, some agenda decisions have been issued on controversial topics and/or provide new IFRS-like guidance.
+Recent examples include the tentative agenda decision on IAS 19 Employee Benefits: Effect of a Potential Discount on Plan Classification, the tentative agenda decision on Holdings of Cryptocurrencies and the agenda decision on IFRS 9 Financial Instruments: Physical Settlement of Contracts to Buy or Sell a Non-financial Item. - In this exposure draft, the DPOC has confirmed that an agenda decision does not have the status of IFRS Standards as it is only issued when the IFRS IC considers that IFRS Standards already provide 'an adequate basis for an entity to determine the appropriate accounting'.
+Thus, agenda decision should only provide explanatory material. - The IASB also mentions that an agenda decision might often contain 'explanatory material that provides new information that was not otherwise available and could not otherwise reasonably have been expected to be obtained'. - 25 EFRAG considers that the above sentence raises questions as to whether the appropriate response to diversity in practice is to issue an agenda decision.
 If this new information could not 'reasonably be expected to be obtained', it means that this information is not included in and cannot be derived from existing IFRS Standards (as distinct from accompanying guidance).
-In such cases EFRAG recommends that standard-setting is required and the relevant IFRS Standard should be amended through a process such as the annual improvements process.
+In such cases EFRAG recommends that standard-setting is required and the relevant IFRS Standard should be amended through a process such as the annual improvements process. - 26 EFRAG notes, that the comment period of 60 days for tentative agenda decisions is appropriate only if the nature of agenda decision remains unchanged, i.e. it does not include any IFRS-like guidance.
+For IFRS-like guidance, EFRAG would expect that a more extended comment period would be provided.